Au'Tori Newkirk: 2024 season

-Newkirk attended Matthew Fontaine Maury High School in Norfolk, Virginia.
-In his first season starting for the Commodores, junior Newkirk threw for 3,670 yards, 44 touchdowns to 5 interceptions, and 13 rushing touchdowns while leading Maury to a 15–0 record and a Class 5 state championship.
-He was selected as the 2023 Abe Goldblatt All-Tidewater Player of the Year, the Class 5 Offensive Player of the Year, and the Eastern District Offensive Player of the Year.
 In his senior season, he threw for 3,802 yards to 50 touchdowns, leading Maury to another 15–0 record and a back-to-back Class 5 state championship.
 He was selected as just the fifth player in the history of the Abe Goldblatt award to win it back-to-back, also earning himself another Class 5 Offensive Player of the Year.